laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 }
 ```

-This is the inverse relationship for the "has many" relationship we created earlier on the `User` model.
+This is the inverse of the "has many" relationship we created earlier on the `User` model.

 ## Updating our component

-We'll also create a `Chirp` component for our front-end:
+We'll also need to create a `Chirp` component for our front-end:

 ```vue tab=Vue filename=resources/js/Components/Chirp.vue
 <script setup>